RuslanSalianko/3DStoreBot/README.md

 ## ⚠️ Limitations

-1. Archive no larger than 20 MB
-2. First post must only contain photos
+1. First post must only contain photos

 ## 🚀 Future Plans

-- [ ] Handling archives larger than 20 MB
+- [x] Handling archives larger than 20 MB
 - [ ] Processing of the first post with gif, video
 - [ ] Implementing multilingualism using i18next
 - [ ] Saving files if a single post contains both photo and archive